Contrastive Attraction and Contrastive Repulsion for Representation Learning: Introduction

 \textbf{ii)} Our theoretical analysis shows that CACR generalizes the conventional CL loss.
-The conditional distributions model the intra-relation of positive/negative samples and treat them differently, which is shown to be important when the data sets are less curated {and exhibit much imbalanced classes}.
+The conditional distributions help treat the samples differently by modeling the intra-relation of positive/negative samples, which is proved to be important when the datasets are less curated.

-\textbf{iii)} Our experiments show that CACR consistently outperforms existing CL methods in a variety of settings, achieving state-of-the-art results on various benchmark data sets.
-Moreover, in the case where the data set has an imbalanced label distribution, CACR has better robustness and provides consistently better pre-training results than conventional CL.
+\textbf{iii)} Our experiments demonstrate the effectiveness of CACR in a variety of standard CL settings, with both convolutional and transformer-based architectures on various benchmark datasets.
+Moreover, in the case where the dataset has an imbalanced label distribution, CACR has better robustness and provides consistent better pretraining results than conventional CL.

-The remainder of this paper is organized as follows.
-Section \ref{sec:related_work} discusses the related papers.
-Section \ref{sec:method} formulates the proposed method, and Section \ref{sec:property} describes the analysis of CACR's properties.
-Section \ref{sec:experiments} presents the experimental results.